written by Joseph and Tara Dodrill

 - 1/3 cup of mineral salt

 - 1 ½ pounds of vegetable shortening

 Blend all the ingredients together and mold into hamburger-sized patties.
 Each patty should last about a month depending on the size of the colony.
 Place the patties on the top bars of your inner chamber on the hive.
 Store the remaining patties in the fridge in Ziploc bags

 Here is a video on how to make grease patties:

-Essential oils made from plants like spearmint, lemon grass, and wintergreen are extremely effective in combating tracheal mites.
+Essential oils made from plants like spearmint, lemon grass, and wintergreen me be effective in combating tracheal mites.
 They also have the advantage of being natural.

 Watch this video to understand more about treating tracheal mites with essential oils: